In this article

 If you're unfamiliar with Google Analytics, then there are plenty of online training courses or guides to Google Analytics that you can go through to get the basics.

 And if you can understand Google Analytics, then you can avoid wasting your money or time on campaigns that simply don't work and cash in on those that do.
+For small businesses or startups, leveraging fractional hiring for analytics expertise can be a cost-effective way to set up and interpret Google Analytics efficiently.

 6. Focus On The Benefits To The User (That Solve A Problem)